Screen Recording ToolsLast Updated: March 2026

 Loom is not designed for long-form content production.
 You can't add B-roll, music, or transitions, and editing is limited to trimming and title insertion.
 For tutorial creators producing polished YouTube content, screen recording tools like ScreenPal or RecordMaster with full editing suites are more appropriate.
 Loom is a communication tool first, a recording tool second.

-Who Should Use Loom?
+Who Uses Loom?

 • Remote teams replacing long Slack threads with quick video updates